riordanalfredo/personal-blog/app/content/blog/5-steps-to-empower-your-team-as-a-leader/index.md

 ## Conclusion

-In conclusion, these steps are continuous, meaning you can use any previous steps below five, even after reaching Step 5.
-These steps are not only improving the team’s productivity, but also relationships within your team. **What do you think about these steps?**
+In conclusion, these steps are not linear, meaning you can use any steps, even after reaching Step 5.
+These steps are believed not only improving the team’s productivity, but also relationships in your team.

-This short article is referenced from ‘How Successful People Lead’ by John C. Maxwell.
-It is a fantastic book that broadens up my view of leadership.
-Grow your leadership skills beyond!
+This short article is a summary from [‘How Successful People Lead’](https://www.amazon.com/How-Successful-People-Lead-Influence-ebook/dp/B009Z2XVZK) by John C. Maxwell, specifically _Chapter: Best Behaviours on Level 4 ‘How to Develop People’_.
+I found these equipping steps are relevant to my duties as a mentor of software engineering projects.
+I will share my story about mentorship in another article.
+By the way, **what do you think about these equipping steps?**